Plan the Plan Sessions: A Route to Meaningful Change

 • Engaging them in resolving recurring issues for as little as 5% of their time has been shown to deliver an ROI of 15-25% per annum.

-The key to achieving this alignment is a Plan the Plan session.
+The key to achieving this alignment is the use of Plan the Plan Working Sessions as part of the performance management process.

 What is a Plan the Plan Session?

-A Plan the plan session brings together cross-functional leaders and key specialists to design the 12-month leadership agenda to:
+A Plan the plan session brings together cross-functional team leaders and key specialists to design the forward improvement glide path to:

 • Confirm the need for change – Identify performance gaps and high-impact improvement opportunities.